doged/diy-dogecoin-digger/README.md

 very simple instructions to get started.
 You can choose Linux/OSX, Windows, Raspbian (soon), or Android (some day).

-## DÐD on Linux and OSX
+## DƊD on Linux and OSX

 ![Linux](http://i.imgur.com/iEMgx2U.png) ![OSX](http://i.imgur.com/Mitgpaf.png)

 The Linux and OSX version of the bootstrap script, `ddd.sh`, requires curl, a small application useful for command-line file transfers.
 Most of these systems already have it.
-DDD also assumes an Intel-based 64-bit for OSX or Linux, or 32-bit Linux (for now).
+DƊD also assumes an Intel-based 64-bit for OSX or Linux, or 32-bit Linux (for now).
 All MacBooks manufactured since late 2006 have 64-bit CPUs, but if you're not sure about yours, [here's how to tell](http://support.apple.com/kb/HT3696).